Micmacs of Gesgapegiag: Language

 Mi'gmaq speak Mi'gmaq, an Eastern Algonquian language.
 According to Statistics Canada's 2011 census, 63.8% of the population speak an Aboriginal language.
 32.6% has an Aboriginal language as the first language learned and 46.8% speak an Aboriginal language at home.
 45.4% of the population speak English and French and 53.9% speak only English.

 Governance

 Micmacs of Gesgapegiag are governed by a band council elected according to the First Nations Elections Act.
-For the 2019-2023 tenure, this council is composed of the chief, John Martin, and eight councillors.
+For the 2023-2027 tenure, this council is composed of the chief, Roderick Larocque, and eight councillors.